AreaLayer/Intra-Lightning/README.md

 ### Sqlite

 For sqlite you just specify the filename to use for the database.
-It will be saved in the Sensei data directory.
+It will be saved in the LK data directory.

-Example: `--database-url=sensei.db`
+Example: `--database-url=LK.db`

 ### Postgres & MySQL